Ondei98/Onitama/README.md

     *   Full integration of all 16 Onitama movement cards using custom PNG assets.
     *   Dealing of initial cards to players and the neutral "next" card.
     *   Visual display of player cards and the neutral card.
     *   Perspective-Correct Rotation: Blue player's cards (at the top) are rotated 180° to be upright from the Blue player's point of view.
+    *   Now the neutral card is visible on demand by clicking a board-side button.
+The neutral card will overlap the current player cards, that is the player who will use that card.
+    *   The current turn player is shown with a colored piece on the side of the board.
+    *   Piece movement is characterized by a simple but effective translation animation.
 *   **Core Game Logic:**
     *   Turn-based gameplay for two local players (Red and Blue).
     *   Piece selection and deselection.